Work With Us

 - Experience working in an open learning environment for a nonprofit arts organization

-- And the opportunity to meet and work with established artists, nonprofit professionals and our outstanding board of directors.
+- An opportunity to meet and work with established artists, nonprofit professionals and our outstanding board of directors

 - Possibility of college credit

 Please submit resume and cover letter as PDFs via email to The Director of Development at firstname.lastname@example.org by January 24, 2019.
 No phone calls, please.